f5-applebaum/f5-bigip-terraform-deployments/providers/vmware/plans/bigip-and-app-ovf-props/README.md

 # Example BIG-IP Standalone Deployment using BIG-IP Terraform module.

 Deploys VMWare virtual machine(s) from a BIG-IP VM Template using the BIG-IP module contained in this project.
-The BIG-IP module uses [OVF Properties](https://clouddocs.f5.com/cloud/public/v1/vmware/vmware_setup.html#set-the-big-ip-ve-management-ip-address-and-passwords).
+The BIG-IP module leverages [OVF Properties](https://clouddocs.f5.com/cloud/public/v1/vmware/vmware_setup.html#set-the-big-ip-ve-management-ip-address-and-passwords).

-NOTE: this solution uses count at the module level to deploy N number of instances and hence leverages different variables then the modules themselves to facilitate deploying multiple instances (ex. hostname prefixes vs. hostnames, arrays of IPs vs. single IPs, etc).
+*NOTE:* this solution uses count at the module level to deploy N number of instances and hence leverages different variables then the modules themselves to facilitate deploying multiple instances (ex. hostname prefixes vs. hostnames, arrays of IPs vs. single IPs, etc).

+This solution deploys Day 0 (VM) and Day 1 (virtual service via AS3) in one plan to facilitate testing deploy times and traffic vs. a more realistic pattern of seperating Day 0 and Day 1-N. See the bigip-standalone plan(s) without the example application VMs and virtual service (AS3) deployments for example of strictly Day 0 deployment.

 ### Features
   * Ability to deploy Template from a Datastore or VMware Content Library.